jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

    ```
-   Or by grouping everything to do with owner, then everything to to with renter:
+   Or by grouping everything to do with owner, then everything to do with renter:

    ```javascript
 	// shared vars